wagtail/wagtail/docs/reference/hooks.rst

   :attrs: additional HTML attributes to apply to the link.
   :order: an integer which determines the item's position in the list of options.

   Setting the URL can be achieved using reverse() on the target search page.
-The GET parameter 'q' will appended to the given URL.
+The GET parameter 'q' will be appended to the given URL.

   A template tag, ``search_other`` is provided by the ``wagtailadmin_tags`` template module.
 This tag takes a single, optional parameter, ``current``, which allows you to specify the ``name`` of the search option currently active.
 If the parameter is not given, the hook defaults to a reverse lookup of the page's URL for comparison against the ``url`` parameter.